Visit

 Charlestown Harbour is also the setting for many famous film and television productions, so visitors to the Harbour can see where the likes of The Three Musketeers, Taboo, Poldark and BAIT were filmed.

-Things to do - day sails
+Things to do - boat trips

-Things to do - watersports
+Things to do - museum

 Things to do - food and drink